aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/update-fullnode-with-new-releases.md

 # Update Fullnode With New Releases

 When `devnet` is wiped and updated with newer versions, you will need to update your fullnode as well.
 If you do not, your fullnode will not continue to synchronize with the network.
-To update your Fullnode, follow these steps:
+To update your fullnode, follow these steps:

-## If you built the Fullnode from aptos-core source code
+## If you built the fullnode from aptos-core source code

-1. Shutdown your Fullnode.
+1. Shutdown your fullnode.

 2. Delete the data folder (the directory path is what you specified in the configuration file, e.g., `fullnode.yaml`).